yale-p2med/PBS-R/README.md

 If you want to run the above commands from a different place without setting up a default working directory, just change all the relative file paths to absolute file paths.

 If you want to run a completely new dataset the easiest way is:
-- Create a new directory: e.g. GSEA/GSEA-P-R/my_dataset, where you can store the inputs and outputs of running GSEA on those files. ii) Convert manually your files to *.txt (gene expression dataset) and *.gmt (pathway annotation file) iii) Use the above commands in R as a template to make a new version to run your data. iv) Change the relevant pathnames to point to your input files in directory my_dataset.
+i)  Create a new directory: e.g. GSEA/GSEA-P-R/my_dataset, where you can store the inputs and outputs of running GSEA on those files. ii) Convert manually your files to *.txt (gene expression dataset) and *.gmt (pathway annotation file) iii)Use the above commands in R as a template to make a new version to run your data. iv) Change the relevant pathnames to point to your input files in directory my_dataset.
 v)  Cut and paste the contents of this new script file in the R GUI to run it.
 The results will be stored in my_directory.

 The GSEA-P-R program reads input files in *.gct, *.cls and *.gmt formats.
 As you can see from the examples's files these are simple tab separated ASCII files.
 If your datasets are not in this format you can use a text editor to convert them.
 If you start with a tab separated ASCII file tipically the conversion would consist in  modifying the header lines on top of the file.